Neural-Systems-at-UIO/nutil/docs/index.rst

 |

 **3. Preparing the atlas maps**

 The atlas maps are customised to match the cutting plane and proportions of the brain sections.
-They are generated with either the *QuickNII* software that applies linear registration only, or with the *VisuAlign* software that applies nonlinear refinement to an existing QuickNII anchoring file.
-The atlas maps are in .FLAT format.
+They are generated with either the QuickNII software that applies linear registration only, or with the VisuAlign software that applies nonlinear refinement to an existing QuickNII anchoring file.
+The atlas maps are in .FLAT format and cannot be viewed.
+The image below shows the information contained in the atlas map, but is not the .FLAT file itself.

 Visit and download here: https://ebrains.eu/service/quicknii-and-visualign